Do not use the templates on this page for the following lenders, instead see the specific page:

-Many guarantor lenders say the guarantor has to be a homeowner.
-But having a house doesn’t mean you can manage the loan repayments.
-The regulator’s rules say that a loan has to be payable out of income and/or available savings, without having to sell or remortgage your house.
+Owning a house doesn’t mean you can manage the loan repayments every month!
+You have to be able to make the monthly repayments out of your income and/or available savings, without having to sell or remortgage your house.

-You were pressured into becoming a guarantor
+d) You were pressured into becoming a guarantor

 - being asked by your manager or a colleague at work and thinking your job could be affected if you said No;

-- if you were in an abusive relationship with your partner.
+- you were in an abusive relationship with your partner.
 The abuse doesn’t have to be physical, it can be financial, see Financial Abuse: How to tell if your partner is a money bully.

 What would a “fair solution” be?

-It will also make the borrower’s life easier – they will be able to sort out their financial problems without worrying that it will affect you, for example by including the loan in a debt management plan or bankruptcy.
+It will also make the borrower’s life easier!
+They will be able to sort out their financial problems without worrying that it will affect you, for example by including the loan in a debt management plan or bankruptcy.

 How to complain